The Functional Foods For Wellness Summit BKK 2025 Concluded Successfully In Bangkok, Thailand, On January 16Th

-More than twenty experts and scholars from organizations such as the International Probiotics Association, Health Food Supplement Association, Morinaga, BYHEALTH, Bart, Kaneka UbiquinolTM, Synbio Tech, Biotropics, Kyowa Hakko Bio, Mengniu Dairy and others provided in-depth insights on topics of industry-wide interest, including health food regulatory policies, product innovation and research and development, and market development trends.
-Keynote speeches on popular topics such as“HMOs: Supporting Through Every Life Stage” also sparked enthusiastic discussions among attendees.
+More than twenty experts and scholars from organizations such as the International Probiotics Association, Health Food Supplement Association, Morinaga, BYHEALTH, Bart, Kaneka Ubiquinol, Synbio Tech, Biotropics, Kyowa Hakko Bio, Mengniu Dairy and others provided in-depth insights on topics of industry-wide interest, including health food regulatory policies, product innovation and research and development, and market development trends.
+Keynote speeches on popular topics such as 'HMOs: Supporting Through Every Life Stage' also sparked enthusiastic discussions among attendees.

 To recognize outstanding achievements in the field of functional food, the organizing committee presented 21 trophies and certificates to 11 companies during the awards ceremony on the first evening of the summit.